Gardening

 When to harvest garlic

-When determining whether garlic is ready for harvest, there are several signs to look for.
+When determining whether your garlic crop is ready for harvest, there are several signs to look for.
 Here are three ways to tell when garlic is ready to be harvested:

 1. Leaf condition: Examine the leaves of the garlic plant.
 When the bottom leaves begin to turn yellow or brown and dry out, it is an indication that the garlic bulbs are nearing maturity.
 As the garlic plant matures, the upper leaves may also start to die back.